kumaravelrajan/THM-SAL1/linux_fundamentals/readme.md

 ## Network Services

 - SSH
     Secure Shell (SSH) is a network protocol that allows the secure transmission of data and commands over a network.
 It is widely used to securely manage remote systems and securely access remote systems to execute commands or transfer files.
-In order to connect to our or a remote Linux host via SSH, a corresponding SSH server must be available and running.
+In order to connect to our or a remote Linux host via SSH, a corresponding SSH server (software) must be available and running.

 - Network File System (NFS)